 A broad information base is the foundation of targeted internationalisation.
 The aim of the International Bureau is to support the BMBF in its international positioning and strategic planning by detecting trends in research and innovation.
 The BMBF relies on existing national, European and international data collection processes and intensifies connections where appropriate and useful.
 Monitoring extends from the internationalisation of the German research landscape to developments abroad, and cooperation opportunities with key partner countries.

-The BMBF uses its portal „Kooperation international“ to prepare the information that it has collected.
+The BMBF uses its portal 'Kooperation international' to process the collected information.
 This is both a directory and a communication platform for international education and research cooperation and as such an important tool for implementing the internationalisation strategy.
-Kooperation international has an average of 35,000 visitors a month accessing 112,000 individual sites.
+Kooperation international has an average of 8,000 visitors a month accessing 150,000 individual sites.

-The Newsletter ITB infoservice is another tool.
-This reports on current strategic developments in research, education, technology and innovation policy in leading industrialised countries and emerging economies.
-2,000 readers subscribe to the monthly newsletter.
+Another tool is the 'ITB infoservice' newsletter.
+It reports on current strategic developments in research, education, technology and innovation policy in leading industrialised countries and emerging economies.
+Approximately 1,000 readers subscribe to this monthly newsletter.

-Since January 2010, have been published twice a year, which focus on a specific region or a current topic.
-The topics of the last special editions were: „Science and Innovation in Africa: International Funding and Cooperation“ (issue 12), „Strategies for International Cooperation in Research and Innovation“ (issue 11) and „Innovation in China“ (issue 10).
+Since January 2010, have been published twice a year, each with a focus on a specific region or current topic.
+The topics of the last special editions were: 'Foresight and Roadmapping' (issue 13), 'Science and Innovation in Africa: International Funding and Cooperation' (issue 12), 'Strategies for International Cooperation in Research and Innovation' (issue 11) and 'Innovation in China' (issue 10).